Pancakes are political

 The world seems to be going through a wave of people wanting to be more insular and less welcoming of strangers at the moment.
 There are 60 million refugees living in makeshift camps, and while some countries are responding with enormous generosity, others are closing their borders and facing inwards.

 One act of resistance to the rise of xenophobia and selfishness we are observing is to be more deliberate, ourselves, in opening our doors, and inviting people to eat with us.

 In a few weeks’ time, the church calendar gives you an excuse to gather your neighbours together – or any other group of people you want to get to know better – and throw a pancake party.

 What is Shrove Tuesday and why are there pancakes?

 Shrove Tuesday is the last day before Lent.
 Traditionally, it’s the last day before a few weeks of fasting, to focus the mind on following Jesus in the lead-up to Easter.
 The fast used to be (and still is, for Eastern Orthodox Christians) serious business.
 For six weeks you ate no meat or other animal products, no wine and no oils.

 So the day before Lent began (with the solemnities of Ash Wednesday), people would use up all those things so their pantries were clear of temptation.
 What uses lots of eggs, milk and oil?
 Pancakes!

 Mardi Gras is the French version, and it’s also knows as Carneval/Carnival/Karneval in other parts of Europe and South America.
 The point in most places is to have a party before the serious reflection begins.

-In 2019, Shrove Tuesday falls on 5 March, with Ash Wednesday the following day, 6 March.
+In 2022 Shrove Tuesday is 21 February, with Ash Wednesday the following day, 22 February.